herrvonregen/herrvonregen/README.md

 ### Hi there 👋

-I am a research associate and teacher for special tasks at the Technische Hochschule Mittelhessen, Germany.
+I am a research associate and teacher for special tasks at the University of Applied Sciences Mittelhessen, Germany.

 Currently I am working on several ROS related projects.